bitwiseshiftleft/strobelite/README.md

 It is important to note that these operations **do not call F afterward**, even if they end on the rate _R_.

 # Control words
 Each operation against the sponge uses a control word and a forward or reverse duplex.
 Control words describe what the operation means to the protocol, and what will be done with the output.
 The meaning of the control word can vary across protocols.
+Call a control word _possible_ if, at some stage in the protocol, it could be used given the protocol initialization parameters and the previously exchanged control words and messages.
+These are the requirements on control words in principle:
+* No possible control word can be the suffix of another possible control word.
+This ensures parseability.
+* Each possible control word must uniquely determine who sent the message (if anyone), and whether its data should be duplexed or unduplexed.
+* The control words are used to describe the meaning of the message _to the protocol_ as well as to the sponge.
+Therefore, they should capture as accurately as possible what any plaintext being hashed means to the protocol, and what will be done with the output of the dulpex construction (including ignoring it).

-In principle, control words may be free-form, so long as they are suffix-free (i.e. no control word is the suffix of another control word).
-For STROBE lite as implemented, they are always exactly 4 bytes long.
+For STROBE lite as implemented, control words are always exactly 4 bytes long.
 They consist of a tag byte, a flag byte, and two length bytes:

 ```
 # ...